-Up until this moment I have described the myodural bridge as tough connective tissue that connects to the dura mater that surrounds and protects the spinal cord.
+Up until this moment, I have described the myodural bridge as tough connective tissue that connects to the dura mater that surrounds and protects the spinal cord.
 But why is the myodural bridge so tough?
-As suggested by researchers writing in the journal SRA Surgical and radiologic anatomy (5) “In the process of head movement, tensile forces could be transferred possibly and effectively by means of the myodural bridge complex.”
-Its tough because it protects head movement.
+As suggested by researchers writing in the journal SRA Surgical and Radiologic Anatomy (5) “In the process of head movement, tensile forces could be transferred possibly and effectively by means of the myodural bridge complex.”
+Its tough because it protects the head movement.
 That toughness can be turned against the body when the cervical bones are wandering.

 The wandering C2.
 The mystery and controversy of the pulling on the dura mater – is this where your symptoms of unknown origin are originating from?

-We are laying the ground work for an understanding of some of the symptoms you may be experiencing.
-Here, we discuss what happens when upper cervical instability causes muscle tension and spasm with a resulting pull on the dura matter.
+We are laying the groundwork for an understanding of some of the symptoms you may be experiencing.
+Here, we discuss what happens when upper cervical instability causes muscle tension and spasm with a resulting pull on the dura mater.
 So now let’s further explore the dura matter.

-As I mentioned above, the spinal dura or dura matter is the outer layer covering of the spinal cord.
-It is thick and dense so it can serve its function as spinal cord protector.
+As I mentioned above, the spinal dura or dura mater is the outer layer covering the spinal cord.
+It is thick and dense so it can serve its function as a spinal cord protector.
 As noted in the research paper the myodural bridges (tissue) fibers have different connective tissue types mixed in as does the dura matter.
 The mixture helps strengthen these structures.
-The dura matter also encloses the arachnoid mater, another layer of the meninges (coverings that protect the spinal cord) which keeps cerebrospinal fluid from leaking out.
+The dura mater also encloses the arachnoid mater, another layer of the meninges (coverings that protect the spinal cord) that keeps cerebrospinal fluid from leaking out.

 To the right of the image is the progression of upper cervical instability to symptomology